The task view

 Try out the beta version

-NOTE: The Activity Log will probably change a bit before the final release, so please do not build entire processes around it yet.
+NOTE: The Activity Log is in a Beta state, so please do not build entire processes around it yet.
 You are welcome to give us feedback, but we do not give direct support related to beta features.
 Also, the Activty Log has not yet been translated entirely into German.

 Keep the old task view